Budibase/website/content/approval-apps/templates/Invoice Approval Software/index.md

 ### What should invoice approval software include?

-A basic invoice approval tool has three components:
+A basic invoice approval app has three components:

 1. A [form interface](https://budibase.com/forms) for vendors to submit invoices.
 2. Functionality for users to manage and respond to new invoices.